Extras make Deadpool’s Blu-ray high-class

 On the attack from the outset, Deadpool’s LFE output creates a booming soundstage.
 Each punch or kick creates tremendous thrust on impact – maybe too much considering.
 Gunfire feels weak comparatively.
 By the third act, a swell of explosions and the ship collapse perk the mix up.
 Visual and aural scale are set by the thundering subwoofer support.

-Note Fox avoids the Dolby Atmos mix heard in theaters.
-On Blu-ray, DTS-HD 7.1 will have to suffice.
-It does… mostly.
+Note that on Blu-ray, Fox avoids the Dolby Atmos mix heard in theaters.
+DTS-HD 7.1 will have to suffice, while UHD buyers receive the Atmos track.
 Surrounds lack presence, only catching in the third act.
 While a skate park has brief side-to-side motion in a halfpipe and an alleyway grants this disc the best rain effects, action sounds diminished.
 Gunfire tracking limits itself, with bullets situating in the fronts.
-Motion lacks the energy of other superhero flicks, although with fairness, the budget here was reduced.
+Motion lacks the energy of other superhero flicks.

 Those needing a boost of positivity can skip to the climax.
 Falling debris creates an exceptional soundfield while the brawl between Colossus and Angel Dust sends the pairing between channels with each punch.
 And here, that contact thump from the LFE is sensible.